Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 It is your responsibly to claim your land.
 Staff are able to roll back griefs, although it doesn't completely recover everything.

+Claims do not expired.
+However; they will be removed by a staff depending on the circumstances.

 Claimed animals such as Parrots and Wolves can still be damaged even if they are in a claim.
 Suggest that you put them in your house.

 Item frames can also be punched off.
 If you are worried about it being stolen, cover it up or make sure there's no way for a person to reach that area.